 So the Digital root is 2

-- If the final sum contains more than one digit, Call the recursive function again to make it single digit
+- If the final sum contains more than one digit, Call the recursive function again to make it a single digit.

-- The result obtained in single digit is the Digital root of number
+- The result obtained in the single-digit is the Digital Root of the number.

 Below is the implementation of the above approach:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.

 - Digital Root (repeated digital sum) of square of an integer using Digital root of the given integer

 - Digital Root (repeated digital sum) of the given large integer

 - Numbers in a Range with given Digital Root

 - Sudo Placement[1.7] | Greatest Digital Root